 Recently, I made a sporadic trip to Chicago this past weekend to cover the Pitchfork Music Festival for CMJ.com, an online magazine I freelanced for in the beginning of this year.
 I already had the intention of traveling to the city to explore and investigate deeper into the neighborhoods that the nation has declared a part of “Chiraq,” a politically charged nickname that the city adopted after reports of rampant shootings and “gang violence” made their way into mainstream media that simply couldn’t be ignored.
-I knew this would be impossible between spending all of my time at the festival and simply not having enough time outside of my assignments to find an “informant” (a term used in Anthropology for individuals that act as liaisons between communities and ethnographers that seek intimate access into these space) to help navigate the South Side.
-I hadn’t build enough trusting relationships between anyone in the city, so all I had was Union Park to work with.
+I knew this would be impossible between spending all of my time at the festival and simply not having enough time outside of my assignments to find any residents available to help me navigate the South Side.
+I hadn’t built enough trusting relationships between anyone in the city, so all I had was Union Park to work with.

 From my time in Union Park in Chicago, I witnessed the physical process of marginalizing local communities from accessing entry into the park.
 In relation to white, middle-class festival goers, the folk of the city were barred from a space they normally had access to 362 days of the year.
 Being frustrated with the lack of curiosity by media makers, photographers and press at the festival regarding this issue, I decided to spend almost half of my second day of the weekend to shoot portraits of locals who were also responsible for the success of the festival.
 Without these folk, this festival couldn’t have been possible.
 From mothers and young children hawking water to festival-goers from sun up to sun down, to local rappers hustling mixtapes and CD’s outside the gates of the park, to scalping tickets and flipping them for 300% more of their original worth, these portraits hold more significance than the context they were taken in.
 So, I dedicate this short series for the real MVP’s of the weekend: The Folk of Chicago.
 [Click through the gallery for individual narrative captions]